voronianski/ngActivityIndicator/README.md

 </body>
 ```

 Also this service can be easily used with **[loading](https://github.com/jxnblk/loading)** SVG concept by Brett Jackson.
-But be aware of limited browser SVG support and user experience issues with perceptual loading time - http://caniuse.com/svg-smil
+But be aware of limited browser SVG support and user experience issues with perceptual loading time - http://caniuse.com/svg-smil.

+Or you can use preloader styles from Luke's [https://github.com/lukehaas/css-loaders](https://github.com/lukehaas/css-loaders) as well.

 ## API